 Unfamiliar Roads - Uber attracts drivers from far beyond LA who aren’t familiar with city roads.
 These drivers may drive erratically, increasing the risk of crashes.

-Distracted Driving - A rideshare driver must look down at their phone to interact with the app and accept rides.
+Distracted Driving - A rideshare driver must look down at their phone to interact with the rideshare app and accept rides.
 This can contribute to Uber distracted driving accidents in Los Angeles.

 Driver Fatigue - If an Uber driver is sleepy or overworked, they’re a danger on the road.
 During the late evening and early morning hours, drivers may be at particular risk of fatigue due to sleep deprivation.

 New Risk: Driverless Cars - Get ready for another Uber risk on California’s roads.
 Driverless Ubers have been involved in several high-profile wrecks.
-If you’re injured by an autonomous car, you can sue for compensation with the help of an Uber accident lawyer.
+If you’re injured by an autonomous car, you can sue for compensation with the help of an Uber accident attorney.

 Here’s How Insurance Works in an LA Uber Accident

 Insurance plays a big role in LA Uber accident claims.
 As a passenger, you can’t necessarily rely on personal auto insurance to pay up.
 You may need to start a claim with Uber and the driver’s Uber insurance.

 California law requires rideshare companies to hold $1 million in insurance just in case someone is injured in an accident.
 Uber’s partner program offers its drivers coverage with major insurance carriers like Allstate, Liberty Mutual, Progressive, and others.